firstofthekind/smart-changelog/README.md

 ## How It Works
 1. Detect the latest commit or merge title and extract the Jira ticket (pattern `[A-Z]+-\d+`).
-2. Determine the change type (`feat`, `fix`, `chore`, `refactor`) to target the right section.
+2. Determine the change type (`feat`, `fix`, `chore`, `refactor`) to target the right section (AI can override when enabled).
-3. Fetch ticket details from Jira and optionally enrich them via OpenAI.
+3. Fetch ticket details from Jira and optionally enrich summaries / categories via OpenAI.
 4. Update `CHANGELOG.md` under the current manifest version section using a template (default or custom).
 5. Stage, commit, and push the changelog if changes are found (skip when `--dry-run`).